nixworks/public/news/2012/09/10/README.md

 ##### Kunduz
 ### [A suicide bombing in Kunduz, Afghanistan, kills at least 16 people; a local doctor says "21 or more". ](/news/2012/09/10/a-suicide-bombing-in-kunduz-afghanistan-kills-at-least-16-people-a-local-doctor-says-21-or-more.md)
-_Context: Afghanistan, Kunduz_
+_Context: Kunduz, Afghan_

 ##### National September 11 Memorial & Museum
 ### [An agreement is reached allowing the completion of the US National September 11 Memorial & Museum on the World Trade Center site in New York City. ](/news/2012/09/10/an-agreement-is-reached-allowing-the-completion-of-the-us-national-september-11-memorial-museum-on-the-world-trade-center-site-in-new-york.md)
-_Context: Ground Zero, New York City, National September 11 Memorial & Museum_
+_Context: New York City, Ground Zero, National September 11 Memorial & Museum_

 ##### Union
 ### [Teachers in Chicago go on strike.
 Around 350,000 students are affected. ](/news/2012/09/10/teachers-in-chicago-go-on-strike-around-350-000-students-are-affected.md)